Airbnb Data Scientist Interview Guide

 - “Display the number of times a user performed a search which led to a successful booking and the number of times a user performed a search but did not lead to a booking.
 The output should have a column named action with values 'does not book' and 'books' as well as a 2nd column named average_searches with the average number of searches per action.
 Consider that the booking did not happen if the booking date is null.”

-The answer to this question (using CASE/ELSE statements) can be found here.
+The answer to the Airbnb question (using CASE/ELSE statements).

 Finally, the last prevalent technical concept tested in Airbnb data science interviews is the usage of joins.
 You can be asked to performed data manipulation using inner or outer joins (or both).
 Here is an example question where you could apply inner joins to solve the problem: